Cloud Computing Compliance Controls Catalog (C5)

 What are the customer benefits of this standard?

-AWS has completed its 2020 assessment against the C5 information security and compliance program and the C5 report is available to download in AWS Artifact.
-AWS’s 2021 C5 attestation report will be available in late 2021.
+AWS has completed its 2021 assessment against the C5 information security and compliance program and the C5 report is available to download in AWS Artifact.
+It covers both Basic and Additional C5 Criteria.
+AWS’s 2022 C5 attestation report will be available in late 2022.

 Which services are in scope?